nleanba/typst-theoretic/src/base.typ

 /// This is simply @theorem with different options.
 /// -> function
 #let proof = (
-  // needs to be on next line becasue otherwise it fails to handle the currying. theorem.with(
+  // needs to be on next line because otherwise it fails to handle the currying. theorem.with(
     options: (variant: "proof"),
     fmt-suffix: qed.with(force: false),